nilearn/nilearn/doc/manipulating_visualizing/data_preparation.rst

 ------------------------------

 This atlas defines its regions using maps.
 The path to the corresponding file is given in the "maps_img" argument.
-Extracting region signals for several subjects can be performed like this:

 One important thing that happens transparently during the execution of :meth:`NiftiMasker.fit_transform` is resampling.
 Initially, the images